Badrunnesa Dalia

-Badrunnesa Dalia (বদরুন্নেসা ডালিয়া; known as Dalia) is a Bangladeshi mainstream Nazrul Geeti and Rabindra Sangeet singer, performer and a music teacher.
+Badrunnesa Dalia (বদরুন্নেসা ডালিয়া; known as Dalia) is a Bangladeshi mainstream Nazrul Sangeet and Rabindra Sangeet singer, performer and a music teacher.
 She is noted for her versatility as a multi-genre artist (singer).

 Early life and background

 Dalia was born in Narsingdi in 1970.
 Her elder brother Asiful Huda is a cartoonist in Bangladesh.
 Her younger brother Sumon Rahat is also a singer.
 In 1988, Dalia married BCS bureaucrat Al-Nuri Faizur Reza.
-Dalia is a mother of two sons.
+Dalia is a mother of two sons Tamim Reza and Omer Reza.
 She took lessons in classical music from Ustad Mofizul Islam and Abinash Goswami.
 Later, she learned Nazrul Sangeet from Sudhin Das and Sohrab Hossain.

 Career

 Dalia has been a singer of Bangladesh Betar since 1996.
 She has been an enlisted artist of Bangladesh Television since 1988.
 She has performed as part of many programs organized by cultural organizations, institutions and academies in Bangladesh, including Bangla Academy, Shilpakala Academy, Chhayanaut, Nazrul Institute, Nazrul Academy, Nazrul Sangeet Shilpi Parishad (NSSP), Bangladesh Sangeet Sangathan Samannay Parishad (BSSSP), Srijon (a cultural organization), Bangladesh Rabindra Sangeet Shilpi Shangshad (BRSSS).
 On 23 October 2004, the national daily The Daily Star published a special feature under its culture page, titled "A rare passion for Nazrul and Rabindranath".
 She simultaneously practiced and performed both Nazrul Geeti and Rabindra Sangeet.